OSGeo/gdal/doc/source/programs/gdal_grid.rst

 Creating multiband files is not directly possible with gdal_grid.
-One might use gdal_grid multiple times to create one band per file, and then use :ref:`gdalbuildvrt` -separate and then :ref:`gdal_translate`, or just :ref:`gdal_merge.py`, to combine the one-band files into a single one:
+One might use gdal_grid multiple times to create one band per file, and then use :ref:`gdalbuildvrt` -separate and then :ref:`gdal_translate`, or just :ref:`gdal_merge`, to combine the one-band files into a single one:

 .. code-block:: bash